Statistical Effort Modelling of Game Resource Localisation Attacks: Introduction

-This paper offers the following major contributions: \begin{itemize} \item On two game use cases, we instantiate the method of Faingnaert et al.\ with various defences and attack strategies. \item We demonstrate the feasibility and utility of the method to obtain statistical models of the expected attack effort with minimal defender effort, including for attack steps that require dynamic interaction with the programme. \item We demonstrate how this provides useful, tailored decision support inputs and insights for defenders who have to select and reason about SPs. \item We open source all of our models and code for others to work on. \end{itemize}
+In this paper, we fill this gap by presenting and evaluating the first instantiation of their meta-model and simulation method for such attacks.
+We do so for the case study of game resource localisation attacks, the initial step in many game cheating attacks~\cite{game_hacking} and a key reverse engineering attack category~\cite{survey2016}.
+Attackers locate memory addresses storing player resources (gold, coins, health) using memory scanning tools like CheatEngine~\cite{cheatengine}, then tamper with values.
+We deployed scanning tools and strategies on games with various data obfuscations (e.g., XOR-masking~\cite{xor}) and evaluated those obfuscations' impact on attack effort.
+Faingnaert et al.~\cite{checkmate24} already mentioned this use case and briefly sketched how to simulate such attacks, but as stated above they did not present, evaluate, or validate any concrete instantiation.
+In other words, prior work provided the methodological skeleton, but not an end-to-end, empirically evaluated methodology for this attack class.
+To fill this gap, this paper offers the following major contributions: \begin{itemize} \item We formalize the game resource localisation attack. \item On two game use cases, we instantiate the method of Faingnaert et al.\ with various defences and attack strategies. \item We demonstrate the feasibility and utility of the method to obtain statistical models of the expected attack effort with minimal defender effort, including for probabilistic attack steps that require dynamic interaction with the software. \item We demonstrate how this provides useful, tailored decision support inputs and insights for defenders who have to select and reason about SPs. \item We present a small human experiment that validates obtained models. \item We open source all of our models and code for others to work on. \end{itemize}

 With this work, we provide the first statistical models capturing SP impact on actual attack effort, complementing scarce and non-convincing empirical evidence typically provided in the SP literature~\cite{desutter2024evaluation}.